Jose-MPM/Jose-MPM/README.md

 </div>

 <h1 align="center">Hi there! 👋 I'm Ntory</h1>
+<h3 align="center">🎓 I've finished my degree in Computer Science at Facultad de Ciencias, UNAM.
+GPA: <strong>9.53</strong>/10 (100.26%) :telescope:</h3>
-<h3 align="center">Aspiring Cybersecurity Specialist | Purple Team Enthusiast</h3>
+<h3 align="center">🎓 Aspiring Cybersecurity Specialist | Purple Team Enthusiast</h3>
 <h2 align="center">🎓 About Me 🌱</h2>
 <p align="center">
-  🎓 I've finished my degree in Computer Science at Facultad de Ciencias, UNAM.
-GPA: <strong>9.53</strong>/10 (100.26%) :telescope:
-  <br> 🌱  I'm Currently learning about Cybersecurity, I'm learned about IAM from Cybolt, I'm taking a Cibersecurity training from Cisco :pushpin:
+  <br> 🌱  I'm Currently learning about Cybersecurity, I'm learned about IAM from Cybolt, I'm taking a Cibersecurity training from Cisco :pushpin:<br>
   <br>
-  :microscope: I've proficient knowledge of Web Development but I'm eager to learn about cybersecurity, IoT, and AI. :chart_with_upwards_trend:
+  :microscope: I've proficient knowledge of Web Development but I'm eager to learn about cybersecurity, IoT, and AI. :chart_with_upwards_trend:<br>
   <br>
-  :high_brightness: I have knowledgeable in Network Computers, Cryptology, Concurrent Computational, and I learned about operating systems by getting my hands on the OS PINTOS, Machine Learning and AI.
+  :high_brightness: I have knowledgeable in Network Computers, Cryptology, Concurrent Computational, and I learned about operating systems by getting my hands on the OS PINTOS, Machine Learning and AI.<br>
   <br>
-  :warning: I know that I can't change the world alone; change is generational, and I seek to collaborate on it. :checkered_flag:
+  :warning: I know that I can't change the world alone; change is generational, and I seek to collaborate on it. :checkered_flag:<br>
   <br>
    :diamonds: I’m looking to meet great people.
-Write to me! :gem:
+Write to me! :gem:<br>
    <br>
    :airplane: I love programming and in my life I'm looking to learn as much as I can, not just things related to computer science. 💻
 </p>